MSU researchers develop low-cost sensors to help farmers irrigate more efficiently, manage diseases

 In drier times, when diseases may be less prevalent, farmers often look to irrigation to supplement lagging rainfall.
 But fine-tuning these systems can be tricky, and too much added water can lead to unintended disease consequences.

-To address this, MSU researchers have developed and are testing a low-cost irrigation monitoring system called LOCOMOS.
+To address this, MSU researchers have developed and are testing an irrigation technology called Low-Cost Monitoring System (LOCOMOS).
 The work is led by Younsuk Dong, an assistant professor and irrigation specialist in the Department of Biosystems and Agricultural Engineering.

 With LOCOMOS, the in-field sensors measure soil moisture, leaf wetness and other environmental conditions.
 The data is then analyzed by software that generates precise irrigation recommendations and delivers them to growers via an easy-to-use smartphone app.
 The development of the system and app was facilitated through a partnership with the MSU Innovation Center.